Couple who plunged to their deaths at Yosemite National Park was taking selfie, relative says

 The duo’s married life was detailed in a travel blog called "Holidays and HappilyEverAfters,” where they wrote about their recent vacations and posted photos of themselves in front of landscapes and monuments such as the Eiffel tower.

 On the now-deactivated blog, they described themselves as people “diagnosed with the ‘curious case of interminable travel bug’ and a huge believer of ‘happily-ever-afters.’”
-But even they talked about having limits when it comes to taking dangerous travel photos.
+But they also talked about having limits when it comes to taking dangerous travel photos.

 In a March 28 Instagram post, Moorthy questioned, “Is our life just worth one photo?”